John A. Macdonald Fonds, Drafts of the British North America Act, 1867 – second working draft with handwritten provisions and notes (31 January 1867)

 19058[9]

-[57.
-Out of the Consolidated Revenue Fund of Canada, there shall be payable every year to Her Majesty, Her Heirs and Successors, the sum of blank ———– for defraying the expense of the general service and purchases named in the Schedule marked ILLEGIBLE to this act annexed; and during the life of the Queen and for five years after the demise of the Queen there shall be payable to the Queen, out of the said Consolidated Revenue Fund, a further sum of ————- for defraying the expense of the general services and purchases named in the Schedule marked BC to this Act annexed; the]
+55.57.
+[And be it enacted that] Out of the Consolidated Revenue Fund of the Province of Canada, there shall be payable every year to Her Majesty, Her Heirs and Successors, the sum of_________________[10] for defraying the expense of the general service and purchases named in the Schedule marked A[B] to this act annexed; and during the life of Her Majesty [the Queen] and for five years after the demise of Her Majesty [the Queen]there shall be payable to Her Majesty, Her Heirs and Successors [the Queen], out of the said Consolidated Revenue Fund, a further sum of _________________[11] for defraying the expense of the general services and purchases named in the Schedule marked B[C] to this Act annexed; the

 19059[12]

-[said sums of ———- to be issued by the Receiver General in discharge of such warrant or warrants as shall be from time to time directed to him under the Hand and Seal of the Governor General and the said Receiver General blank shall account to the Queen for the same, through the said High Treasurer as Lands Commissioner of the Queen’s treasury, in such manager and forum as the Queen shall be graciously pleased to direct.]
+said sums of _________________[13] to be issued by the Receiver General in discharge of such warrant or warrants as shall be from time to time directed to him under the Hand and Seal of the Governor [General]and the said Receiver General shall account to Her Majesty [the Queen] for the same, through the said High Treasurer as Lands Commissioner of Her Majesty’s [the Queen’s]treasury, in such manager and forum as Her Majesty [the Queen]shall be graciously pleased to direct.

 19060[14]